bobbingwide/oik/readme.txt

 == Changelog ==
+= 3.0.0-RC1 =
+* Changed: Change to possibly help with [github bobbingwide oik-shortcodes issue 9]
+* Changed: Some trace calls
+* Changed: Tidied some comments
+* Fixed: Add support for internal ( fragment ) links using [bw_link]	[github bobbingwide oik issue 16]
+* Fixed: Improved change for Issue 11	- compare 'new_version' with 'Version'
+* Tested: With WordPress 4.4.2 and WordPress MultiSite

 = 3.0.0-beta.1220
 * Added: Add 'oik_add_shortcode' filter.
 Fixes github 8
 * Added: Add bw_file_exists() and use in bw_include_once()